chiefhosa/chiefhosa/README.md

 You can click the Preview link to take a look at your changes.
 --->
-hello, i'm I and im looking for friends and a better understanding of life and some of my needs to be fulfilled
+hello, i'm I and im looking for friends and a better understanding of life and some of my needs to be fulfilled i want everyone to succeed. all sentients and all with feelings. everything